Sound Examples

 Adafruit_VS1053_FilePlayer(VS1053_RESET, VS1053_CS, VS1053_DCS, VS1053_DREQ, CARDCS);

-// sound file name must be 8 chars .3 chars:
+// sound file name must be 8 chars .3 chars and must be the absolute path:

 In the setup(), initialize serial communication for diagnostic purposes only, then set the pinMode of the pushbutton and the VS1053 reset, then reset the module: